kubernetes-sigs/kubebuilder/docs/book/src/reference/project-config.md

 ## Why do we need to store the plugins and data used?

 Kubebuilder allows users to scaffold the project with external plugins and the PROJECT file can track the information required for the same, for example:
-- we can check if one plugin can or cannot be scaffolded on top of the existing plugin (ie) plugin compatibility.
+- we can check if a plugin can or cannot be scaffolded on top of an existing plugin (ie) plugin compatibility while chaining multiple of them together.
 - what operations can or cannot be done for ex. can multiple APIs be scaffolded for the current configuration or not.
 - what data can or not be used in the CLI operations for ex. does an API exists in the project before scaffolding webhooks for the same.